Topological susceptibility and excess kurtosis in SU(3) Yang-Mills theory: Introduction

 The remainder of this article is organized as follows.
 In Sec.~\ref{sec:smoothing} we specify how we smooth the gauge configurations to define a variety of $q_\mr{nai}\in\mathbb{R}$ and $q_\mr{ren}\in\mathbb{Z}$ which is less susceptible to UV noise.
-In Sec.~\ref{sec:setup} we discuss how we choose the bare parameters to generate a number of ensembles with a joint physical volume and a series of decreasing lattice spacings, and we give details of how we compute the $Z_q$-factors for the global topological charge.
+In Sec.~\ref{sec:setup} we discuss how we choose the bare parameters to generate a number of ensembles with a joint physical volume and decreasing lattice spacings, and we give details of how we compute the $Z_q$-factors for the global topological charge (\ref{def_qren}).
 In Sec.~\ref{sec:susc} our analysis is presented which yields the continuum limit of the topological susceptibility in a fixed physical volume, together with a robust estimate of the theoretical uncertainty involved.
 In Sec.~\ref{sec:kurt} the same type of analysis is repeated for the excess kurtosis of the global charge distribution.
-In Sec.~\ref{sec:infvol} we use another set of simulations to study the infinite volume behavior of the quantities studied in the previous two sections, again with a careful estimate of the theoretical uncertainty involved.
-Finally, in Sec.~\ref{sec:conc} some conclusions are given and prospects for some future research are discussed.
+In Sec.~\ref{sec:infvol} we use another set of simulations to study the infinite-volume behavior of the quantities studied in the previous two sections, again with a careful estimate of the theoretical uncertainty involved.
+In Sec.~\ref{sec:discussion} our result is compared to the literature, and Sec.~\ref{sec:conc} gives a summary and discusses some prospects for future research.